Vijay-train/github-actions-test/readme_draft.md

-# Lets try it
+# Getting Started

-ARC can be setup with just a handful of commands.
-For more details, refer to [Quick start guide](https://github.com/actions-runner-controller/actions-runner-controller/blob/master/QuickStartGuide.md). 🚀
+To give ARC a try with just a handful of commands, Please refer to [Quick start guide](https://github.com/actions-runner-controller/actions-runner-controller/blob/master/QuickStartGuide.md).

-For a high-level overview of how ARC works, please refer to [ARC Overview](https://github.com/actions-runner-controller/actions-runner-controller/blob/master/Actions-Runner-Controller-Overview.md)
+For a detailed overview of how to use ARC, please refer to [ARC Overview](https://github.com/actions-runner-controller/actions-runner-controller/blob/master/Actions-Runner-Controller-Overview.md)